 This doesn’t mean that you can’t invite anyone for brunch on your terrace on Sundays, but you must keep the volume down at all times.
-You can’t shout on your balcony even on a Saturday afternoon, and especially during these quiet times when you should keep the volume down to a minimum.
+You don’t shout on your balcony even on a Saturday afternoon, and especially in the evening after 10 p.m., even when you’re having a party and you need to keep the volume down.

 Can you hang your washing on your balcony?

 On a sunny day, when your clothes are still wet, it seems logical to want to hang your clothes on your south-facing balcony.
 However, it is quite rare to see laundry hanging on Swiss balconies.
 Although in Mediterranean countries this is particularly charming, it is not to the taste of all Swiss people.

 If you hang your laundry occasionally and “small”, it does not bother your neighbors very much and should therefore not be a problem.
 However, if you have laundry hung out every day, it may be detrimental to the visual appearance of the building and you may be asked to stop hanging your clothes on your balcony.
 Generally, you will have a special room to hang your laundry: refer to the laundry regulations of your building.